 With a much larger role coming in Utah, Vanderbilt is absolutely a name you should hold close to the vest.
 He could easily be a double-double machine if given the opportunity, and at just 23 years old, there’s no reason why the Jazz wouldn’t want him to be an important part of their plans this year.

 Fantasy Basketball Sleepers: Center

 There was a lot to like about Alperen Sengün‘s game last season, and that was before the Houston Rockets traded Christian Wood to the Dallas Mavericks.
-Sengün will now enter the season virtually unchallenged as Houston’s starting center, and he is primed for a breakout year.
+Sengün will now enter the season as the team’s starting center, and he is primed for a breakout year.

 As a rookie, the 6-foot-9-inch big man averaged 9.6 points, 5.5 rebounds, 2.2 assists, 0.8 steals, and 0.9 blocks in 20.7 minutes per game.
 Per 36 minutes, you’re looking at a potential 15-10-5 guy who also registers a few stocks on a nightly basis.

-Sengün is a bit foul prone which may lower his fantasy ceiling a bit, and he’s not the most efficient shooter, but there’s very little else to complain about here.
-If you can snag him as your second center, you’ll be making a good investment in a young player with great potential.
+Sengün is a bit foul prone, which may lower his fantasy ceiling a bit, and he’s not the most efficient shooter, but there’s very little else to complain about here.
+If you can snag him, you’ll be making a good investment in a young player with great potential.

 Like Sengün, Jackson also struggles with fouls.
 But he has undeniable potential as a finisher around the rim, rebounder, and shot-blocker.
-Even if he doesn’t start at the beginning of the season, he’d be a worthwhile stash.
+Even if he doesn’t start at the beginning of the season, he would be a worthwhile stash.

 Isaiah Hartenstein, New York Knicks (ADP: 151.0)